browscap/browscap-php/README.md

 composer require browscap/browscap-php
 ```

-Then you may identify the current user agent like so:
+Then you may identify the current user agent this way:

 ```php
 use BrowscapPHP\Browscap;